 When it comes to innovation in education, teachers will most definitely not only need the support of parents but their cooperation, too.
 As a rule, young generations are more open to novations, so transitions to new methods are usually easier for students rather than teachers and parents.
 But it is exactly the older generation’s task to help the young ones take these changes seriously.

 Unfortunately, parents are often too busy to be actively involved in the education of their children.
 Especially when speaking of single parents who have to work two jobs in order to support the family.
-As much understanding, necessary, and unfortunate this situation may be, it stands in the way of some advancements in education which require the involvement of parents.
+As much understanding, necessary, and unfortunate as this situation may be, it stands in the way of some advancements in education that require the involvement of parents.
 To the least, maintaining regular communication with your children and teachers and giving your full moral support will give teachers green light to trigger innovative processes in the classroom.

-A disunity of the school council
+Disunity of the school council

 School councils, whose members are representatives of educators and parents, are responsible for important decisions regarding the school, class activities, teachers, teaching processes, etc. Since each decision is made by voting, it’s very often that members of councils are not on the same page about suggested innovations.
-Naturally, this delays and even completely blocks the processes of implementing these innovations in the classroom.
+Naturally, this delays and even completely block the processes of implementing these innovations in the classroom.

 On the one hand, you have the unflexible “traditionalists” who stick to their favorite old ways and believe that if these methods worked back then, they will definitely work now with the same efficiency.
 On the other hand, you have the “enthusiasts” who are really eager about innovations in school but don’t really have the expertise and skills to implement them.
 And very often, the real innovators who are capable of doing so are often not even on the council.